web-platform-tests/interop/2025/selection-process.md

 changes to the proposals, or the overall composition of the project, and the process repeats in the following meeting.

-Before the end of the December 19th meeting there's a formal call for consensus on the set of selected focus areas.
+Before the end of the December 19th meeting there's a final decision on any proposals whithout a clear resolution formal call for consensus on the set of selected focus areas.

-_Alternative_: We share a fixed set of rankings and attempt to reach consensus based on an ordered list without formal adjustment.

 ### Communication and Publication